Bortiz25/pet-store-website/README.md

 }]
 }

 MongoDB is a flexible database, so you can insert a 'user' document without identifying each field.
-However, we have code in our application that ensures new user enters their first name, last name, username, and password.
+However, we have code in our application that ensures new users enter their first name, last name, username, and password.

 ### 'audits' collection schema
 {